loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.046: This was generated on May 15 at 7:46 pm.
+Time-SVD++ was carried out on the entire dataset with 200 factors, 80 iterations, and a learning rate decay of 0.945.
+All other parameters were the same as those in TIMESVDPP_QUAL_7.749.

 SVDPP_QUAL_6.509: This was generated on May 15 at 3:42 pm.
-SVD++ was carried out with 60 factors and 40 iterations.
+SVD++ was carried out on the entire dataset with 60 factors and 40 iterations.
 All other parameters were the same as those in SVDPP_QUAL_6.833.

 RBM_QUAL_4.522: This was generated on May 15 around 1 am.
 RBM was run on